wascc/wascc-dev-site/content/tutorials/first-actor/sign_module.md

 Remember that the seed is private, treat it as a secret.
 ```
 Your output will vary since each key is unique.

+Latter on, you will need both the public key and the seed.
+Copy the public key to a location that you can reference later.

-Copy the `seed` value (note the `SA` prefix) and store it in a file account `account.nk` as we'll need to use this file later.
+Copy the `seed` value (note the `SA` prefix) and store it in a file account `account.nk` as we'll need to use this file later when we sign modules.

 ## Create a Module Key
 An [actor module](/docs/security/modules/) is an entity of execution.
 It inherits its trust from the trust of of the _issuer_ (the account).
 Every actor we create gets a public key derived from its seed key.